Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 }
 ```

-Mainly it loads the `giftwrapper2.so` module, calls `initialize_module` within that module and pass the `register_command` as the second argument.
+Mainly it loads the `giftwrapper2.so` module, calls `initialize_module` within that module and pass the `register_command` as its second argument.
 After that it registers two commands `help` and `modinfo`.

 So probably the `wrap` command is registered by the module itself.